ArupAus/authenticate/README.md

 - domain: take from auth0 client
 - options: any options you want to pass into Auth0Lock (**languageDictionary and theme are recommended!**)

+For users new to developing websites or applications with sensitive information it is recommended that you read up on [Protection of Sensitive Content for Privileged Access](./PROTECTINGCONTENT.md)

 ### **Simple** example

 Download / copy the source file from `lib/compiled.js`